mmore500/waves/index.md

 * Develop a JavaScript front-end and interface to C++ configuration objects.

 As part of their work, participants will assemble an example research, educational, or science communcation web application that demonstrates their software.

+## Other Web Projects

+* Clean up and package existing drag and drop tools.
+* Write a C++-Javascript interface to allow the web viewer access to information about global resources in the underlying simulation.
+* Work on desktop windows emulation in current Avida-ED software.
+* Make a touch and mobile interface for current Avida-ED software.
+* Work on back-end tools that allow instructors to monitor web applications within their classrooms.
+* Write software to faciltate easy translation of labels, buttons, and other text in the Avida-ED web application.

+As part of their work, participants will make contributions directly to existing Avida-ED software.

 ## Who We Are